newo-2001/MC-Modpack-Downloader/README.md

 ## Prerequisites
 - [Node.js](https://nodejs.org/en)

-This projected has been tested for Node 19.7.0
+This project has been tested for Node 19.7.0
 If you are experiencing any issues on other versions, please open an issue on GitHub and I may consider backporting support to older versions of node.

 ## Running the script